What Are Red Eyes?

 - Discomfort with contact lenses

-Also known as conjunctivitis, pinkeye is when the lining inside your eyelid and the white of your eye become inflamed.
-Causes can include a virus, bacteria, an allergy, or irritants like swimming pool chlorine.
-It’s very common, especially among children, and is very contagious.
+Also known as conjunctivitis, pinkeye is when the lining of your eyelid and the white of your eye become inflamed.
+It might happen because of a virus or bacteria.
+It’s very common, especially among children, and is usually very contagious.
+If you think you have pinkeye, see your doctor, wash your hands often, and don’t rub your eyes.

 Other symptoms include: